-Present Tribal Group Original Tribal Groups in Lower Snake Territory Associated Flooding by Lower Snake Reservoirs Nez Perce Tribe Nez Perce Indians living along the Clearwater River, and downstream along the lower Snake River to the Palouse River (north bank) and the Tucannon River (south bank).
+Original Tribal Groups Associated Flooding by Present Tribal Group in Lower Snake Territory Lower Snake Reservoirs Nez Perce Tribe Nez Perce Indians living along the Clearwater River, and downstream along the lower Snake River to the Palouse River (north bank) and the Tucannon River (south bank).
 Little Goose reservoir.
 Yakama Indian Nation Palouse peoples living at the confluence of the Snake and Palouse rivers, and downstream along the north bank.
 Possibly Lower Monumental reservoir.
 Ice Harbor reservoir.

-The Relationship Between Present Tribal Groups and Pre-Treaty Tribal Groups - Flooding of Lower Snake River Reservoir Areas other bands near the mouth of the Snake.
+other bands near the mouth of the Snake.

 Confederated Tribes of the Umatilla Indian Reservation.
 Palouse peoples living at the confluence of the Snake and Palouse rivers, and downstream along the north bank.
 Walla Walla peoples living from the mouth of the Tucannon River downstream along the south bank of the Snake.

 Lower Monumental reservoir.

 Ice Harbor reservoir.